 - What is your Unique Selling Proposition (USP)?

-Remember to compare yourself to your competitors.
-If all of you have the same ‘strength’ then you’re looking at a necessary factor for success rather than a strength.
-You’re looking for factors that will make your business stand out from the crowd!
+Remember to compare yourself to your competitors, too.
+You shouldn’t be assessing your business’s strengths in a vacuum.
+If all or most of your company’s employees list the same strength then you’re looking at a necessary factor for success rather than a strength.
+You’re looking for factors that will make your business stand out from the crowd rather than what makes it part of the crowd.

 - What needs to be improved?